Astrophotography Tutorial: Image Stacking in Photoshop

 Thankfully, there are proven ways to reduce noise in your low-light, long exposure shots.
 The (not-so-secret) trick is to take several shots of the same area of the night sky and blend them together using a technique called stacking.

 When you reduce the amount of noise in your images, you benefit from an improved signal-to-noise ratio.
 A stacked image will have a much “smoother” background and improved image quality overall.
-It can really make your life easier when processing an astrophotography image because it allows you to perform aggressive curve and level adjustments without destroying or clipping the data.
+It can really make your life easier when processing an astrophotography image because it allows you to perform an aggressive curve and level adjustments without destroying or clipping the data.

 There are several software tools that will automatically align and stack your images together, including my personal favorite, DeepSkyStacker.
 However, you can also perform this technique using Adobe Photoshop manually, or with the built-in stacking script.